gitoutplayed/SYSC-3110-Project/README.md

 ### Authors: Michael Fan, Hoang Bui, Souheil Yazji, Tamer Ibrahim

-# Milestone 2
+# Milestone 3

 ## Rest of Deliverables
-* Milestone 3
 * Milestone 4

 ## Changes Made Since the Previous Deliverable
+* Added new levels
+* Added new plants
+* Added new zombies
+* Added level selecter
+* added new events to determine number of zombies on a tile
-* Added GUI
+* Added JUnit test for zombies
-* Added JUnit test for Game State
+* Added JUnit test for plants
+* Implement Undo and Redo

 ## Known Issues

 ## Roadmap
-* Add more zombies
-* Add more plants
-* Add more levels
-* Implement Undo and Redo
 * Implement Save and Load
 * Custom level design